hectorcanovas/euclid_documentation/euclid_documentation_hcanovas_v2.rst

 23 deg\ :sup:`2` of the EDF South.
 The deep fields will be visited multiple times during the mission.

-By default, the object *Euclid*
+By default, the object *Euclid* below makes use of the *PDR* environment:

   >>> from astroquery.esa.euclid import Euclid

-makes use of the *PDR* environment.

 **Astroquery.esa.euclid**